 Many parents think juice is a healthy daylong choice for a drink, but it can lead to tooth decay.

 Limit your child to no more than 4 ounces a day of 100% fruit juice.
-Only give sugary drinks and foods at mealtimes, and use juice as a treat.
+Give non-sugary drinks and foods at mealtimes, and use juice only as a treat.

 No. 5.
 Control the Sippy Cup

 A sippy cup can help kids move from a bottle to a glass, but don't let him drink from it all day long.
 Using it too much can lead to decay on the back of the front teeth if the drinks are sugary.

 No. 6.
 Ditch the Pacifier by Age 2 or 3

 Talk to your doctor if he's still using a pacifier past age 3.